hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 # Project Setup

-This page describes the steps and options for creating a new CDK for Terraform (CDKTF) project, including creating from a project template, basic project structure, and converting an existing HCL project.
+There are several ways to create a new CDK for Terraform (CDKTF) project, including creating a new application from a pre-built or custom template, or converting an existing HCL project.
+When you create a new project, you also have the option of storing Terraform state locally, or using Terraform Cloud.
+This page discusses these setup options in more detail.

-> **Hands On**: Check out our [CDK for Terraform Quick Start Demo](https://learn.hashicorp.com/tutorials/terraform/cdktf-install?in=terraform/cdktf) and language-specific [Get Started Guides](https://learn.hashicorp.com/collections/terraform/cdktf) on HashiCorp Learn.
+> **Hands On**: Check out our [CDK for Terraform Quick Start Demo](https://learn.hashicorp.com/tutorials/terraform/cdktf-install?in=terraform/cdktf) and language-specific [Get Started Tutorials](https://learn.hashicorp.com/collections/terraform/cdktf) on HashiCorp Learn.

-## Initialize project
+## Initialize Project from a Template

-Using `init` with a project template automatically creates and scaffolds a new CDKTF project for your chosen programming language.
+Use `init` with a project template to automatically create and scaffold a new CDKTF project for your chosen programming language.
-Templates generate a "Hello World" application where you can start to define infrastructure right away.
+Templates generate a new application with the file structure needed for you to start to define infrastructure right away.

 The `cdktf-cli` has built-in templates for supported programming languages, or you can use a custom-built [remote template](/docs/cdktf/create-and-deploy/remote-templates.html).